 Rare side effects may include:

 What kind of medication is it? – Sumatriptan belongs to a class of medicines called triptans, also known as selective serotonin receptor agonists (or 5HT1- receptor agonists).
-It is mainly prescribed to relieve symptoms of a migraine.
-Sumatriptan was the first triptan to be developed and is also known by the brand name Imigran®.
+It’s mainly prescribed to relieve symptoms of a migraine.
+Sumatriptan was the first triptan to be developed and is also known by the brand name Imigran.

-How does Sumatriptan work? – it blocks the release of substances within the brain that widen blood vessels (that are thought to contribute to migraines), causes blood vessels to constrict and blocks pain pathways in the brain.
+How does sumatriptan work? – it blocks the release of substances within the brain that widen blood vessels (this is thought to contribute to migraines), it causes blood vessels to constrict and blocks pain pathways in the brain.

 How to order – to order your tablets or nasal spray, you need to fill in a brief medical questionnaire.
-Once your order has been approved by one of our doctors, we will dispense and post your medication.
+Once your order has been approved by one of our doctors, we’ll dispense and post your medication.
 Delivery is free.

 - A recent heart attack or coronary heart disease